group21iiit/campuseats/README.md

 # campuseats
-Campuseats is a web services project for CS543.
+CampusEats is a food ordering platform